This post is also available in: Español

-The Cuban Chicken Fricassee is one of those favorite dishes at our dinner table.
+The Fricassee is one of those favorite dishes at our dinner table.
 My husband is Cuban, he was born in La Havana and migrated to Brooklyn when he was just 5 years old.
-My mother in law has so many stories to tell about this time when they arrived from Cuba to New York and then when they decided to move to Orlando to make it their home for the last forty years.
+My mother-in-law has so many stories to tell about this time when they arrived from Cuba to New York and then when they decided to move to Orlando to make it their home for the last forty years.

 Cuban Chicken Fricassee

 - Dutch oven

 - 4 garlic cloves chopped

 - 1 can 8 oz red sweet pimentos cut in strips (4 pimentos)